 spoken of as being ordained, Readers and Cantors are said to be sealed." -Rudder, pg.
 4.

 Anyone who is ordained is a partaker of Holy Orders and is part of the Church's hierarchy and clergy.
-Each clerical rank is a participation in one of the ranks of the
+Each clerical rank is a participation in one of the degrees of

 MINOR ORDERS: 1) Doorkeeper*, 2) Reader / Cantor, 3) Exorcist*, 4) Acolyte*, 5) Sub-Deacon